-Nearly $40M of the bond issue will be used to purchase land and fund the construction of two elementary schools.
+Funds from the passage of the bond issue are being used to purchase land for two new elementary schools.
 2019 Bond Brochure

-The district has already purchased land at Douglas and Coffee Creek for an elementary school.
-Ideally, the district would like to build another elementary school in the far Southwest quadrant of the district in the Quail Springs Mall area.
-Absent from this year’s bond proposal is a request for funds to build a fourth high school.
+The district has purchased land at Douglas and Coffee Creek for an elementary school.
+Additionally, the district purchased land west of 150th street and south of Pennsylvania Ave for another elementary school.
+Absent from the bond proposal was a request for funds to build a fourth high school.

 “The student population of our secondary schools has not grown at the same rate as it has in our elementary schools.
 We believe the district’s focus should be on alleviating the congestion in our larger elementary schools, several of which now have between 900-1000 students.”

 Other noteworthy updates and improvements in the 2019 bond proposal include $3.7M for enhanced safety features at schools.
 Last spring, the district formed a committee comprised of staff, students, parents, community members, law enforcement, and federal officials to review the district’s current security procedures and practices.

 “Among the immediate improvements the committee recommended is implementing the use of student/staff photo ID cards at all secondary schools which would be used for card-swipe access to buildings, installing more video/audio buzz-in systems for patrons and visitors, and installing more video cameras on the exterior entries of schools to display images of individuals who approach school buildings,” said Towne.